machine/machine.specifications/README.markdown

 #### HTML output from the command-line runner

 Using the `--html` option from the command-line runner will cause the runner to output its test results in a "human readable" HTML document.
 If no file name is provided as an argument, it will use the name of the tested assembly(s) as the name of the output file.
 In the case of multiple assemblies, an `index.html` will be included with links to each assembly-specific HTML document.
 If a filename is provided, the output will be place in a file at that name/path, overwriting previous files.
-If multiple assemblies are being testing, the output for each will be grouped into a single file.
+If multiple assemblies are being tested, the output for each will be grouped into a single file.

 Using this option with a CI server that supports running the command-line runner and capturing the output HTML as an artifact, you can integrate the test results into your build report.